-Director emeritus John R. Bourgeois was 25th Director of “The President’s Own” United States Marine Band.
+Director Emeritus Colonel John R. Bourgeois, USMC (Ret.), was the 25th Director of “The President’s Own” United States Marine Band.
 His acclaimed career spanned nine presidential administrations, from Presidents Dwight D. Eisenhower to Bill Clinton.

 Bourgeois is a graduate of Loyola University in New Orleans.
 He joined the Marine Corps in 1956 and entered “The President’s Own” as a French hornist and arranger in 1958.
 Named Director of the Marine Band in 1979, Bourgeois was promoted to colonel in June 1983.
-He retired on July 11, 1996.
+He retired from active duty July 11, 1996.

 As Director of “The President’s Own,” Bourgeois was Music Advisor to the White House.
 He selected the musical program and directed the band on its traditional place of honor at the U.S. Capitol for four Presidential inaugurations, a Marine Band tradition dating to 1801.
 He regularly conducted the Marine Band and the Marine Chamber Orchestra at the White House, appearing there more frequently than any other musician in the nation.